Azure/device-simulation-dotnet/README.md

 supports references to environment variables, which is used to import credentials and networking details.

-The configuration files in the repository references some environment variables that need to be created at least once.
+The configuration files in the repository reference some environment variables that need to be created at least once.
 Depending on your OS and the IDE, there are several ways to manage environment variables: